Without understanding your daily calorie needs, you simply have no way of knowing how much you need to eat.

 22 or more calories per pound for those involved in extreme training (for example 20 or more hours a week).

-For example, if you pick 15 and multiply it by 200LB your maintenance calorie intake 3000.
+For example, if you pick 15 and multiply it by 200LB your maintenance calorie intake is 3000 calories.

 Step 1: Calculate 4.53 x weight in pounds = ………….